Masencod/login-form/README.md

 # login-form
-This project is a simppple login form that uses simle validations ( no react-hook-form just natty js )
+This project is a simple login form that uses simle validations ( no react-hook-form just natty js )